+5. SAGE Products: Oral Cleansing and Suctioning Systems and Toothette Oral Care

 SAGE Products (now part of Stryker) created simple, step-by-step intervention packets that can be used across the hospital, nursing/rehabilitation facility, or in the home.
 (See Oral Hygiene Brochure.)
 The Q-Care 24 hour Suction Systems contain suction toothbrushes and Chlorhexidine rinses, which are perfect for the ICU and ventilated patients.
 The Q-Care Continue Care and Suction Systems provide suction toothbrushes with mouthwash and oral moisturizers, which are sufficient for dependent patients on the medical and surgical floors.
-A hospital could at least purchase the single-use suction toothbrush packets (order#6572), which cost less than $2.00 each, but may save the hospital over $50,000 in Hospital Acquired Pneumonia in terms of costs, length of stay and Medicare penalties!
+A hospital could at least purchase the single-use suction toothbrush packets (order#6572), which cost less than $2.00 each, but may save the hospital well over $50,000 for each Hospital Acquired Pneumonia in terms of costs, length of stay and Medicare penalties!